Updated December 21, 2021

 Take note: There are other types of ESL certifications other than TEFL out there.
 And not all of these actually qualify you to teach English abroad.
 Hop on over to our earlier post if you want to get up to speed on the biggest differences between TEFL, TESL and TESOL.

-Being a native English speaker does not an English teacher make.
+Being a fluent English speaker does not an English teacher make.

-You might assume that if you’re a native English speaker, you can easily wing this whole teach abroad thing, right?
+You might assume that if you’re a fluent English speaker, you can easily wing this whole teach abroad thing, right?

 There’s no getting away from the fact that teaching – and learning – English is hard work.
 The bottom line is that if your students aren’t successful because you’re an ineffective teacher, you’ll struggle and may even be terminated.
 Then, the dream is over.